HMS Phoenix (1832)

 HMS Phoenix was a 6-gun steam paddle vessel of the Royal Navy, built in a dry dock at Chatham in 1832.
 She was reclassified as a second-class paddle sloop before being rebuilt as a 10-gun screw sloop in 1844–45.
 She was fitted as an Arctic storeship in 1851 and sold for breaking in 1864.

 Design

 The vessel was designed by Robert Seppings, and built in a drydock at Chatham Dockyard.
-She was engined by Maudley, Sons & Field with a two-cylinder side lever steam engine developing 220 nominal horsepower.
+She was engined by Maudslay, Sons and Field with a two-cylinder side lever steam engine developing 220 nominal horsepower.
 She was armed with a single 10-inch (84cwt) pivot-mounted gun, an 8-inch (52cwt) pivot-mounted gun and four 32-pounder (17cwt) carronades.

 On 22 March 1831, before the keel was laid down, the ship was renamed Charon, but the name Phoenix was restored less than a fortnight later.

 Service as a paddle sloop

 The Phoenix was commissioned on 6 November 1833 under Commander Robert Oliver, for the Channel Fleet.
 From 9 September 1835 to June 1838 she was commanded by Commander William Honyman Henderson, including service off coast of Spain during the First Carlist War.
 Captain Lord John Hay commanded her on the same duty from 19 November 1836 to 1838.
 From July 1838 she was under Commander Anthony W. Milward and from 1839 she spent her life in the Mediterranean, first under Commander Robert Spencer Robinson from 20 July 1839, and then, from 1 March 1840, under Commander Robert Fanshawe Stopford.
 Stopford was in command when she took part in the Bombardment of Acre on 3 November 1840.
 Subsequently, she was commanded from 26 December 1840 by Commander John Richardson until she paid off on 1 January 1842.